-Davies confirmed: The last six players Liverpool have signed from the EFL
+The last 7 players Liverpool have signed from the Football League

 Liverpool have been more than happy to dip into the transfer market for players outside of the elite leagues in recent years.